nyanity/AwooOS/doc/02_Kernel/03_Process_Model.md

 # 2.3.
 The Process Model and Lifecycle

-A process in AwooOS is the fundamental unit of execution.
+A process in AxisOS is the fundamental unit of execution.
 Each process consists of a sandboxed Lua environment, a main coroutine, a unique Process ID (PID), and an associated privilege Ring.

 ## Process States